goto40/mdsd/docs/index.md

 This site contains a collection of demos on **M**odel **D**riven **S**oftware **D**esign (MDSD).
 MDSD implies that code is derived (generated) from model data.
 MDSD fosters **single source** (the model) and **consistency** (in the generated artifacts).

+This collection is a **proof of concept**.
+Many aspects are experimental and not meant to be used for production.

 We focus on

  * Modeling **data formats** (like C-structs).